senecadene/employee_handbook/about/values.markdown

 If we hit 100% of our targets, we aren't aiming high enough.
 If every campaign we launch is a smashing success, we aren't taking enough risks.
 We will build a team that is guaranteed to produce a good business, and we'll risk it for a legendary one.

 This does not excuse building a shitty experience; everything we put our name on should be of top quality.
-We simply recognize that â€œthe best laid plans of mice and men often go awryâ€.
+We simply recognize that “the best laid plans of mice and men often go awry”.